ITMO-PTDC-Team/LTest/README.md

 # Ltest

+LTest (Linearizability Test) is a framework for writing tests for concurrent data structures.
+It allows you to write complex tests in a declarative way.

+LTest instruments your data structure’s methods with context switches, executes these methods in a single thread, and produces different interleavings due to the context switches.
+Later, the obtained execution is checked for linearizability.

+Test examples can be found in the verifying directory.

 ## Build

 It is not recommended to try install all required dependencies locally in your system.
 Build docker image and run container: